What Is Toxic Shock Syndrome (TSS)?

 Are tampons going to give me TSS?

-Tampon research shows that the risk of tampon-related TSS is associated with absorbency: the higher the absorbency the higher the risk; the lower the absorbency the lower the risk.
+TSS is not ‘caused’ by a tampon nor is the risk of developing TSS impacted by the ingredients in a tampon, whether 100% cotton, organic cotton, or a cotton/rayon blend.
+Tampon research also shows that the risk of tampon-related TSS is associated with absorbency: the higher the absorbency the higher the risk; the lower the absorbency the lower the risk.
 Just make sure you’re using the lowest absorbency necessary for your flow.
 Also, be sure to wear a pad from time to time during your period.

 Can anyone get TSS?